fulldecent/gmail-sidebar-client/README.md

    2. Click SHOW SIDE PANEL (button on bottom-right).
    3. Click your application (red icon, if you did not change it).
    4. Click AUTHORIZE ACCESS (when I tried this, the page froze and I needed to reload and try again).

+## Next steps

+Stay tuned, we also have a server to open source which helps you easily create the required .js responses on your web server that are used above.
+(Lke the get-sidebar.js example above.)